paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-001-general.md

 For definition of Canal Zone, referred to in par.
 (20), see [section 3602(b) of Title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section3602/b&num=0&edition=prelim), Foreign Relations and Intercourse.

 #### Amendments
+2025—Par.
+(3).
+Pub.
+L. 118–210 amended par.
+(3) generally.
+Prior to amendment, par.
+(3) read as follows: “The term ‘surviving spouse’ means (except for purposes of chapter 19 of this title) a person of the opposite sex who was the spouse of a veteran at the time of the veteran’s death, and who lived with the veteran continuously from the date of marriage to the date of the veteran’s death (except where there was a separation which was due to the misconduct of, or procured by, the veteran without the fault of the spouse) and who has not remarried or (in cases not involving remarriage) has not since the death of the veteran, and after September 19, 1962, lived with another person and held himself or herself out openly to the public to be the spouse of such other person.”

 2023—Par.
 (23)(A), (B).
 Pub.
 L. 118–31, § 1723(a)(1)(A), inserted “, or for members of the Space Force in a space force active status (as defined in [section 101(e)(1) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section101/e/1&num=0&edition=prelim)),” after “(including commissioned officers of the Reserve Corps of the Public Health Service)”.

 Par.
 (27)(E) to (H).
 Pub.
 L. 118–31, § 1723(a)(1)(B), redesignated subpars.
 (F), (G), and (H) as subpars.
 (E), (F), and (G), respectively, and struck out former subpar.
 (E) which read as follows: “the Space Force Reserve;”.